UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 If you want to use a response file to pass extra options to the compiler (e.g. `-unsafe`), the file must be named `CSharpCompilerWrapper.rsp`.

+# Versions of Roslyn compiler #

+Roslyn compiler in C# 7.0 preview packages available on the [downloads page][downloads] is taken from the latest Visual Studio 15 Preview version (currently Preview 4).

+Regular packages contain Roslyn from Visual Studio 2015.

 # What platforms are "supported"? #

 This hack seems to work on the major platforms: